pytorch/pytorch/torch/fx/OVERVIEW.md

 ## Proxy ##

 Proxy objects are Node wrappers used by the Tracer to record operations seen during symbolic tracing.
-If you're doing graph transforms, you can wrap your own Proxy method around a raw Node so that you can use the overloaded operators to add additional things to a Graph.

-The mechanism through which Proxy objects record computation is [`__torch_function__`](https://pytorch.org/docs/stable/notes/extending.html).
+The mechanism through which Proxy objects record computation is [`__torch_function__`](https://pytorch.org/docs/stable/notes/extending.html#extending-torch).
 If any custom Python type defines a method named `__torch_function__`, PyTorch will invoke that `__torch_function__` implementation when an instance of that custom type is passed to a function in the `torch` namespace.
-In the Proxy implementation of `__torch_function__`, we simply create a new Proxy object with the passed-in operator.
-Creating a new Proxy means that a new Node--the Node wrapped by the Proxy--will be added to the Graph as well.
-When this new Proxy object is used later in the code, it “transforms” its user into another Proxy object and the process is repeated.
+In FX, when operations on Proxy are dispatched to the `__torch_function__` handler, the `__torch_function__` handler records the operation in the Graph as a Node.
+The Node that was recorded in the Graph is then itself wrapped in a Proxy, facilitating further application of ops on that value.

 Consider the following example: